ThERisEn/hack-bundle-tampermonkey/README.md

 https://bit.ly/2J4yOPw

-# this is repo of tampermonkey scripts for hacking games and for hacking
+# this is repo of tampermonkey scripts for hacking games and for real hacking
 check out supported websites file for a list

 check out the scripts folder for scripts